jrosen48/utk-homepage/content/post/2021-02-15-my-efforts-at-keeping-up-with-educational-research-development-and-news/index.md

 <iframe src="https://anchor.fm/about-practice/embed/episodes/1-Hypothesis-Testing-for-Kids-is-Basically-Torture-eq0qc6" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

 In an upcoming episode, we'll discuss how we each keep up with educational research, development efforts and initiatives, and news.
-This post represents my attempt at capturing some of the idea I have prior to our conversation.
+This post represents my attempt at capturing some of the ideas I have prior to our conversation.
 It's organized by type.
 I'm providing fairly minimal annotation but will say more in the pod; consider subscribing to it!

-This is an incomplete list that I'll likely revise after we talk.
+Last, this is an incomplete list that I'll likely revise after we talk.

 ## Journals

 I find the best way to keep up with journals to be subscribing to the journal's feed via RSS.
 I use [Feedly](https://feedly.com/) (though I miss Google Reader!).
-I like to their feeds below.
+I link to their feeds below.

 Here are some journals I keep up with; I at least like to see the titles of articles in these, checking articles of interest/relevance (by way of my University's library for those that aren't open-access^[It's pretty striking to me that all but one of these journals are _not_ open-access and require a subscription; in my view, that's bad, and is something Ryan and I will discuss in another episode!]):